New iPhone, 4G technology may mean Apple, China Mobile tie-up closer

 Apple is expected to unveil its redesigned iPhone next month and may also release a cheaper, emerging market smartphone.
-Crucially, it also now has Qualcomm Inc (QCOM.O) chips that can operate even on China's obscure networks.
-At the same time, Beijing is expected to grant 4G licences by the year-end that favour the biggest of its domestic mobile operators.
+Crucially, it also now has Qualcomm Inc chips that can operate even on China's obscure networks.
+At the same time, Beijing is expected to grant 4G licenses by the year-end that favor the biggest of its domestic mobile operators.

-Apple has so far ducked a deal with China Mobile as this would have required a redesign inside the iPhone to work on the operator's inferior TD-SCDMA 3G technology.
-For its part, China Mobile has been reluctant to commit to the huge cost of marketing and subsidising sales of the expensive iPhone.

 By offering a mid-market Apple smartphone, China Mobile, which has 740 million users, could draw in more sophisticated, data-crunching subscribers to grow net profit that last year was only 15 percent higher than in 2008, when Apple opened its first store in China.